hashicorp/setup-packer/README.md

 ## Inputs

-TODO
+This section contains a list of all inputs that may be set for this Action.

+- `version` - (required) The version of `nomad-pack` to install.
+Defaults to `latest`.

 ## Outputs

-TODO
+This section contains a list of all outputs that can be consumed from this Action.

+- `version` -  The version of `nomad-pack` that was installed.

 ## Author Information

-This module is maintained by the contributors listed on [GitHub](https://github.com/hashicorp/setup-packer/graphs/contributors).
+This GitHub Action is maintained by the contributors listed on [GitHub](https://github.com/hashicorp/setup-packer/graphs/contributors).

 The original code of this repository is based on work done by [Matthew Sanabria](https://github.com/sudomateo) as part of the [setup-packer](https://github.com/sudomateo/setup-packer) GitHub Action.